 The Union Cabinet approved the National Education Policy (NEP) in July 2020.
 This policy will usher in sweeping changes to the education policy of the country, including a renaming of the Ministry of Human Resource Development as the Education Ministry.
-This article on education in India is aligned with the UPSC Syllabus and is relevant for mains examination in General Studies Paper-II.
+This article on education in India is aligned with the UPSC Syllabus and is relevant for prelims and mains examination.

 Education and topics related to education in India are relevant for the IAS Exam and are often seen in the news and hence are important for the UPSC Mains.
 Aspirants can find notes for UPSC Mains General Studies topics from the links given at the end of the article.